 If you are a beginner singer then I highly recommend you to read the below list of musical terms, you do not have to know them by heart but you should at least get the base concept of them.
 Ages ago when I was learning about musical terminology I started to learn a little bit of Italian, once you know the meaning of the Italian music terminology you can pretty much figure out by yourself what they mean.
 If you want to learn how to improve your singing voice then check out my recent article How to sing ( Top 50 Ways and Industry Secrets ).

-Every musical sound has either a low or a high point, and in some cases, they have both.
+Every musical sound has either a low or a high point and in some cases, they have both.
 The accent simply refers to the emphasis you put on the musical sound right at the beginning.
-Everybody has a particular accent while speaking and while singing.
-Have you ever noticed how British singers lose their accent while they are singing?
+Everybody has a particular accent while speaking and singing.
+Have you ever noticed how British singers lose their accents while they are singing?
 This is because they put the accent on different places of the musical sound.